 5.2 PAs must establish a PMSA File.
-PMSA files are required for each completed PMSA.
+PMSA files are required for each completed PMSA and PMSA reanalysis.
 PAs will use CPAM to upload required documents.
 The following documentation is required to be included, at a minimum, for each contractor:

-- PMSA notification letter. - Standard PMSA Data Call, populated by the contactor, for standard PMSAs. - Documentation supporting the performance of contract review and correspondence. - Risk assessments and PMSA plans, level of oversight determinations regarding processes/elements waived or determined as not applicable. - Procedure review findings and correspondence. - ACO and PCO correspondence. - Audit Reports. - BSAS.
+- PMSA notification letter (except for Limited PMSAs). - Standard or Limited PMSA Data Call, populated by the contactor. - Documentation supporting the performance of contract review and correspondence including a screenshot of all contracts awarded to the contractor from the Contract Administration Management System (CAMS). - Risk assessments and PMSA planning documents, level of oversight determinations regarding processes/elements waived or determined as not applicable. - Procedure review findings and correspondence. - Audit Reports. - BSAS.
 Note that only final documents may be loaded.
 Draft Audit Reports and Business System Analysis Summaries are not to be included in the file. - Work papers (e.g., sampling plans, narratives, worksheets).
 Note that PAs are only expected to upload a single example document for each type of supporting documentation for compliant samples.
-All supporting documents for samples identified as defects must be uploaded to support findings of noncompliance. - Internal memoranda (e.g., from ACOs, or from functional specialists). - 3x22 chart detailing when each of the elements was last reviewed.
+All supporting documents for samples identified as defects must be uploaded to support findings of noncompliance. - Relevant internal or external correspondence (e.g., from ACOs, PCOs, or other functional specialists). - 3x22 chart detailing when each of the elements was last reviewed.